stevanlohja/cardano-spo-multipass/README.md

     ```
     </details>

+5. **Test start the relay node interactively in shell:**

+    Topology and config files mistakes can interrupt the node from starting properly.
+So, it's a good idea to test start nodes after modifying node files.

+    - Repeat Step **3.1** and **3.2** to test start the node and monitor it to ensure it's syncing.

 6. **Setup node to run as service:**

     Instead of manually starting the node, configure it as a systemd service for automatic startup.
 The toolkit includes a script to make this easier:

+    - Stop any running node processes.
     - Invoke the systemd setup scripts:

     ```shell